 Deutsche Bank CEO John Cryan last year announced a restructuring plan that seeks to eliminate 9,000 jobs, including 4,000 in its home market.

-In New York, the bank has offices at Rudin Management’s 345 Park Avenue and Forest City Ratner Companies’ 4 Metrotech Center in Brooklyn, according to CoStar Group.
-In Los Angeles, it has at least three locations, including an outpost on Grand Avenue Downtown.
+In New York, the bank has offices at Paramount Group’s 60 Wall Street, Rudin Management’s 345 Park Avenue and Forest City Ratner Companies’ 4 Metrotech Center in Brooklyn, according to CoStar Group.
+It also has offices in Jersey City.

 Deutsche, which had been the top CRE lender in New York City, was knocked out of that spot in the second quarter by New York-based Signature Bank.
 The German institution is facing a massive fine from the SEC from its role in the subprime mortgage crisis.